SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/bt/bt_a2dp_source_with_avrcp/readme.md

 ### 3.4 RTOS Support

 This application supports only RTOS environment.
-By default, the application project files **IAR IDE** are provided with OS configuration in the release package.
+By default, the application project files **IAR IDE** are provided with OS configuration in the SDK.

 ## 4. Application Configuration Parameters